akash5100/blog/_posts/2024-02-06-Tweaking_MLP_to_make_it_RNN.markdown

 > Jargon: Hidden State <br> The activations that are updated at each step of a recurrent neural network.

-> Jargon: Recurrent NN (Looping NN) <br> A neural network that is defined using a loop like this is called a recurrent Neural Network. <br> RNN is not a complicated new architecture but simply a refactoring of a multilayer neural network using a for loop.
+> Jargon: Recurrent NN (Looping Neural Net) <br> A neural network that is defined using a loop like this is called a recurrent Neural Network. <br> RNN is not a complicated new architecture but simply a refactoring of a multilayer neural network using a for loop.

-**Improving our RNN**
+#### **Improving our RNN**

 Looking at the code, one thing seems problematic is that we are initializing our hidden state to zero for every new input sequence.
 Why is that problematic?

 Resetting the activations to zero for every sequence means starting with a "blank slate" for each new input sequence.
-It doesn't allow the model to remember information from previous sequences it has processed.
+It doesn't allow the model to **remember information from previous sequences** it has processed.
 Imagine you reading a story in a book, but when you turn a page you forget what you read, lol.

 Another thing that can be improved in our RNN is, why only predict the 4th word after 3 words? why not predict the 2nd and 3rd words?

-**First thing first, let's solve the resetting of hidden state**
+#### **First thing first, let's solve the resetting of hidden state**

 We are basically throwing away the information we have about the sentences we have seen so far, this could be easily fixed by saving the state as a class variable.

 `self.h = 0`, and update it each time.

 But we will be creating a not very noticable, but important to deal problem.
 Any guesses?

+Here is what will happen:
+- During the forward pass, the RNN processes the input sequence step by step, generating hidden states (`h`) for each time step, Let's say you have an input sequence of length `T` and an RNN with hidden size `H`.
+At each time step `t`, the RNN takes the input `x_t` and then previous hidden state `h_{t-1}`, and produces the current hidden state `h_t` and the output `y_t`.
+- after processing the entire input seqs, you compare the predicted outputs `y_t` with the true labels  `y_{true, t}` for each step `t`.
+You compute the loss function that measures the difference between the predicted and true labels.
+- Backward pass-- Now you need to backpropagate the error through the RNN to update the weights and biases.
+BPTT (backpropagation through time) does this by unrolling the RNN through time and applying standard backprop at each time step.
+    - at each time step `t`, you compute the error term `delta_t` by applying the chain rule to the loss function with respect to the output `y_t` and the hidden state `h_t`.
+    - You then propagate the error term backward through time, using the error term of the current time step `t` to compute the error term of the previous time step `t-1`.
+This is done by applying the chain rule to the RNN's update equations.
+    - Finally, you update the weights and biases of the RNN using the computed error terms and an optimizer (e.g., gradient descent) at each time step `t`.
+- repeat-- repeat steps 2 and 3 for multiple epochs, until loss converges.

 So, for a word, we created embeddings and activations is stored in hidden state.
 For a new word, we are actually incorporating the activation of that word into the already existing hidden state.
 This accumulation occurs over time, and if there are 1000 tokens, the size will grow to incorporate information from 1000 tokens.
 But in real world, we might have 1 million tokens.